To install the

 Thank you for evaluating the Unisoft ProntoAOI software.
 In minutes Unisoft ProntoAOI software translates CAD or Gerber and Bill of Materials (BOM) files into real reference designators, X/Y body centers, Theta rotation, part numbers, etc. This data is then used by Process Engineers to program their AOI and X-Ray Equipment.
 Programs are generated offline conserving valuable machine time.

 ProntoAOI also creates assembly documents, work instructions and process aids.
 Part numbers are automatically assigned to the assembly step you wish.
 The part numbers are then automatically uniquely colored.
 Each step can then be printed or displayed along with a matching colorized assembly drawing.
-ProntoAOI is reasonably priced and available for rental or purchase.
+ProntoAOI is reasonably priced and available by purchase, rental or subscription.

 2) Import a Bill Of Materials (BOM) sample file.